-A limitation of laminate is that you can only install an overmounted not an undermounted sink; an undermounted sink requires the edges of the benchtop to be visible and watertight, but with laminate, typically, you won’t get a finished edge suitable for use so close to a sink
+A limitation of laminate is that you can only install an overmount not an undermount sink.
+An undermounted sink requires the edges of the benchtop to be visible and watertight.
+But with laminate, typically, you won’t get a finished edge suitable for use so close to a sink

 Quality laminates also prevent spills from running along the base of the benchtop and into the cupboards beneath.

-Common complaints about wood include that it’s easily scorched, scratched and stained.
+Common complaints about wood include that it’s easily scorch, scratch and stain.
 Wood can swell if it gets very damp.
-So, if your heart is set on a wooden benchtop, think about having a small section of a different material in the sink area, as seen in this kitchen.
+So, if your heart is set on a wooden benchtop.
+Think about having a small section of a different material in the sink area, as seen in this kitchen.

-Templating refers to benchtops that are fabricated in a factory and delivered ready to fit.
-For stone, engineered stone or solid surface materials, this is essential as it’s not always possible to cut them on site.
+Templating refers to benchtops that are fabricate in a factory and delivered ready to fit.
+For stone, engineer stone or solid surface materials.
+This is essential as it’s not always possible to cut them on site.